Tutorial | Enrich the dataset (Core Designer part 8)¶

 Open the customers dataset by double-clicking on its icon in the Flow.

-Each row in this dataset represents a separate customer, and records:
+Explore the dataset.
+As you can see, each row in this dataset represents a separate customer, and records:

 the unique customer ID